 Life of Taiwan: Your wife Emily is Taiwanese, and together you’ve two preschool children.
 Is Taiwan a good place for travelling with such young kids?

 NK: Taiwan has its ups and downs when it comes to traveling with young children.
 Unpredictable weather and scorching summer heat can be obstacles.
 On the plus side, Taiwan is a compact country and transport is extremely convenient.
-In summer, we love having barbeques and frolicking by the river in Wulai or going to cold springs in Yilan.
+In summer, we love having barbecues and frolicking by the river in Wulai or going to cold springs in Yilan.
 In spring and fall we frequently visit Taipei Zoo and various leisure farms, all of which have kid-friendly activities.
 In winter, we love taking the kids to hot springs.
 One surprising but good thing you’ll notice when traveling with kids in Taiwan: It really brings out the best of the locals.
 Taiwanese are incredibly friendly to begin with, but even more so when you’re traveling with kids.

 Life of Taiwan: Recently you’ve written a lot about Taiwanese teas.
 How did you get interested in them?

 NK: The last time my parents visited, my father picked up some Oriental Beauty for a tea snob friend of his back home.
 The guy said it was the best thing he’d ever had and wanted me to send more as soon as possible.
-It was then that I realized I was missing out.
+It was then that I realised I was missing out.
 Around the same time, I was asked to write a magazine article introducing Pinglin, a tea mecca near Taipei, and it reminded me of how beautiful tea producing areas can be.
 When I started up my new Taiwan blog early this year, I decided to make my first post a comprehensive introduction to tea culture in Taiwan.
-I got a lot of feedback on the article, and came to realize there’s a sizable network of expat tea people in Taiwan, from merchants and distributors to tea fanatics, and even a Zen sect dedicated to it.
-Another reason why tea works for me right now as a hobby and a specialization is that I spend most of my time at home.
+I got a lot of feedback on the article, and came to realise there’s a sizeable network of expat tea people in Taiwan, from merchants and distributors to tea fanatics, and even a Zen sect dedicated to it.
+Another reason why tea works for me right now as a hobby and a specialisation is that I spend most of my time at home.
 Our kids are still very young, and my wife and I both work, so we take turns staying at home with them.
 Something else that I’ve gotten more into in the last couple years – and for the same reason – is cooking.
 I love strolling with the kids through local street markets, trying out new ingredients and learning how to cook them Taiwanese style.